-Vidrine was not trained in emergency management.
-Ville Platte was not officially an evacuation site.
+Vidrine wasn’t trained in emergency management.
+The town of Ville Platte wasn’t officially an evacuation site.
 Nevertheless, when thousands of exhausted, hungry, overwhelmed people made their way to the town’s small civic center, Vidrine “went into emergency mode.”
 She began organizing the crowd by level of need.
 She placed a call to the local radio station and made a plea for the community to help.
-Within an hour, people were at the civic center with food, clothing, blankets, medicines and a willingness to help.
+Within an hour, people were at the civic center with food, clothing, blankets, medicine, and a willingness to help.

-Effective crisis leadership, then, isn’t the exclusive right or role of a select few.
+Effective crisis leadership isn’t the exclusive right or role of a select few.
 Instead, it centers on the tasks at hand, regardless of who steps in to address them.
-In this case, Vidrine and her neighbors met the three key criteria for effective crisis leadership:
+In this case, Vidrine and her neighbors met the 3 key criteria for effective crisis leadership:

-No. 2: Building commitment.
-Vidrine examined ways that she and other volunteers could work together more effectively.
+- Building commitment.
+Vidrine examined ways that volunteers could work together more effectively.
 What would improve cooperation and service?
 She found that clear, quick communication set the tone for her operation.

 Although she had no formal role in government or emergency management, Vidrine saw a need, and she took action.
 She enlisted the help of others and turned the small civic center into a shelter.
 By showing the courage to do what needed to be done, she was able to rally others around the mission.

 Are there ways that you can do the same?